-1. Davit-Type.
+2. Davit-Type.

-Provide a davit-type mast arm that is made of the same material as the shaft and has a tenon adapter for receiving the luminaire.
+Provide a davit-type mast arm made of the same material as the shaft and that has a tenon adapter for receiving the luminaire.

-2. Truss.
+3. Truss.

-Provide a truss mast arm assembly that consists of upper and lower members securely joined using one or more vertical struts.
+Provide a truss mast arm assembly consisting of upper and lower members securely joined using one or more vertical struts.

-Use upper and lower members that are steel pipe with a minimum diameter of 2 inches.
+Use steel pipe upper and lower members with a minimum diameter of 2 inches.
 On the pole end of the upper and lower members, provide a welded steel fitting suitable for attachment to the pole using cap screws.